 KEEP is conducting a drinking water program in rural school of the Baruwa village in the Sindupalchowk district, with a financial support from the BridgIT Water Foundation, Australia.
 Currently, the students are facing the problem of drinking water, lack water storage tank and even in a toilet.
 As a consequence, students, especially girls, are discouraged in attending school.
 So, this project will have a complete solving of their water problems.

 As a part of volunteer program, KEEP has been coordinating Australian Gapbreak volunteers in partnership with Antipodeans Abroad, Australia.
 KEEP, Nepal and Antipodeans Abroad, Australia has been running a gap break program.
-This time, the program is scheduled from April 24 to July 14, 2013.
-After successful completion of 3 days orientation program in Kathmandu, five Antipodeans Gap break volunteers have started teaching at Shree Chundevi Primary School and Shree Bag Bhairav Secondary School, Kirtpur.
+This time, the program is scheduled from April 23 to July 13, 2014.
+After successful completion of 3 days orientation program in Kathmandu, six Antipodeans Gap break volunteers have started teaching at Shree Kalika Lower Secondary School, Kalamasi, Sudal and Shree Balmikeshwor Lower Secondary School, Chareli, Sudal.
 Experiencing local custom and culture while living with the host family as well as cultural and teaching exchange are major highlights of this program.
 On the other hand kids will get the opportunity to see the world beyond their eyes and meanwhile volunteers will get the chance to learn by discovering.

 Bhaktapur Community Development, March 2012